by Robert Matthees > UX > Poduct (2016-12-20, updated 2019-02-03)

 First, let me tell you something about signifiers.
 What can you see?

 Even more interesting, do you see the two white lines on the pavement?
 They are not accidentally there like the crowd of people.
 They are deliberately placed signifiers indicating a bicycle way.
-Nevertheless, two baby buggies and a whole group of primary school students are blocking it.
+Nevertheless, two baby buggies and a whole group of preschool children are blocking it.
 What a beautiful situation of ignoring complexity!
 Sometimes, we do it because the signifiers are not clear enough (like the bleached out white lines).
 Sometimes, we just do it.
-And, sometimes, we even have to - or would you crash your bicycle into the group of primary school students?
+And, sometimes, we even have to - or would you crash your bicycle into the group of preschoolers?
 Poor little hearts.

 As we live in a very complex world, we certainly love complex products.
-And, logically, complex products help us to fulfil complex tasks.
-That's why it's better to make them easy to use, otherwise big parts of the product design might get lost because of missing usability.
+Because complex products help us to fulfil complex tasks.
+That's why it's better to make them easy to use.
+Otherwise, big parts of the product design might get lost because of missing usability.

 Imagine, you want to drink a coffee.
 Well, if you fancy a coffee now, just get one.
 But have a look at this: